amhaiskar0921/amhaiskar0921/README.md

 ### Hello! 👋
-I'm Arya, a third-year computer science student at UCI 💻
+I'm Arya, a fouth-year computer science student at UCI 💻
-I have a passion for __artificial intelligence (AI)__ and __machine learning (ML)__ 🧠
 I am fascinated by the concept and applications of __generative AI__, as it offers incredible possibilities for productivity and innovation 🚀✨

   I'm actively seeking opportunities to delve deeper into AI, ML, and __software engineering__.
   Feel free to reach out on [__LinkedIn__](https://www.linkedin.com/in/arya-mhaiskar/)! 🫱🏻‍🫲🏼